linux4sam/egt/docs/src/draw.md

 @section draw_zorder Z-order

-The z-order of widgets is the order in which they are drawn, or composed.
+The z-order of widgets is the order in which they are drawn or composed.
 It is also the order in which they receive events through the widget hierarchy as explained in @ref events_prop.
 Widgets are drawn from the bottom up.
 By default, widgets are drawn in the order in which they are added to a Frame.